 - To operate a motor vehicle on any such snow emergency route in such a manner or in such a reasonable condition as to allow or permit such vehicle to become stalled on such route, either by reason of the fact that the driving wheels of such vehicle are not equipped with tire chains or effective tires or by reason of the fact that the motor fuel supply of such vehicle has been allowed to become exhausted.

 Please be aware that failure to abide by the above is a violation of a Township ordinance and may result in fines and / or towing costs.
 For a complete listing of the streets and a full text of the ordinance please visit the Township web site.

 Many roads within York Township are owned and maintained by PennDOT.
 Refer to website for list.
 PennDOT has their own policies and procedures for winter maintenance.
 Please contact the local PennDOT maintenance office at 848-6230 for assistance.
 “York Township does not remove snow on state roads”State route #’s

 MAILBOXES and DRIVEWAYS

-York Township will not compensate property owners should their mailbox, or any other object become damaged due to the removal of snow from Township roads.
-Any object placed in the road right-of-way, including a mailbox, fence, landscaping, etc. is placed there at the owner’s risk.
+York Township WILL NOT compensate property owners should their mailbox, or any other object become damaged due to the removal of snow from Township roads.
+Any object placed in the road right-of-way, including a mailbox, fence, landscaping, etc. is at the owner’s risk.
 The public right of way is on average 50 feet wide (25 feet from the center of the roadway).